 The thrill of cross country skiing stays unparalleled when it comes to playing around in the snow, isn’t it?
 The adrenaline rush is worth all the danger you put yourself in.
 However, you need to have the right gear to stay on the safe side.
 And cross country ski poles are a major necessity when you are all booted up to sail across the snow.

-If you want to have an amazing pair of ski poles, then read on to find out all you need to know about them.
+If you intend to have an amazing pair of cross country ski poles, then read on to find out all you need to know about them.

-How to Choose Cross Country Ski Poles?
+How to Choose a Cross Country Ski Pole?
 Things to Consider

-The size of cross country ski poles is very significant as it determines the extent of balance that you get.
-If the poles are too long, you will have trouble holding on to them.
+The size of a cross country ski pole is very significant as it determines the extent of balance that you get.
+If the pole is too long, you will have trouble holding on to them.
 Meanwhile, if they are too short, then you will have to bend more than necessary.
 This can cause you to topple over when you swerve during skiing.
 Here is a simple formula which will let you select the most appropriate length for you:

 Ideal cross country skiing pole length = Your height in cm x 0.83

 The weight and stiffness of cross country ski poles may seem unrelated at first.
 But they have a direct influence on each other.
-The poles have to be stiff in order to allow easier propelling of skiers.
+The pole has to be stiff in order to allow easier propelling of skiers.
 But the longer a pole gets, the more it loses its stiffness.
-To overcome this, more weight is added to the poles, which then becomes a problem too.
-This can lead to problems in carrying the poles and might even slow you down while skiing.
-So, you have to go for ski poles which have high stiffness and as low a weight as is possible.
+To overcome this, more weight is added to the pole, which then becomes a problem too.
+This can lead to problems in carrying the ski poles and might even slow you down while skiing.
+So, you have to go for cross country ski poles which have high stiffness and as low a weight as is possible.
 The rest is on your skills too.

-There are three major kinds of materials used in manufacturing cross country ski poles.
-Entry-level poles have aluminum construction, which makes them quite stiff but heavy as well.
+There are three major kinds of materials used in manufacturing a cross country ski pole.
+Entry-level ski poles have aluminum construction, which makes them quite stiff but heavy as well.
 They are great for beginner skiers, but racers need something more advanced.
-The other option is composite material poles, which have a considerable proportion of carbon in them.
+The other option is a composite material pole, which has a considerable proportion of carbon fiber in it.
 There are light carbon poles too, but they have lesser stiffness.
 They are best suited for professional skiers as they have the right skill set to make up for the lack of stiffness.

 Best Cross Country Ski Poles